 Change your gender on your official ID

 If you’ve changed your gender, or if your gender has been wrongly recorded, you can update your official identification.
-You can record your gender as M (male), F (female) or X (indeterminate/unspecified).
+You can record your gender as M (male), F (female) or X (gender diverse).

 Change your passport

-If you've changed your legal name, you can update the name on your passport at the same time.
+If you have changed your legal name, you can update the name on your passport at the same time.

 Change your driver licence record